-2.4 Weighted Essentially Non-Oscillatory Methods (WENO23 and WENO35)
+2.4.
+Weighted essentially non-oscillatory methods (WENO23 and WENO35)

-This form of non-oscillatory approximation originates from papers such as Harten et al. (1987), Shu and Osher (1988), and Liu et al. (1994).
+This form of non-oscillatory approximation originates from articles such as Harten et al. (1987), Shu and Osher (1988), and Liu et al. (1994).
 The basic idea is as follows.
 First, create multiple polynomial approximations within different stencils, all of which must include the domain of the target reconstruction cell.
-Next, estimate the smoothness of each of the polynomials with a formula similar to total variation but for both first- and second-derivatives.
+Next, estimate the smoothness of each of the polynomials with a formula similar to total variation but for both first and second derivatives.
 Finally, compute weights based on the smoothness indicators such that the smoother polynomials are weighted more than the non-smooth polynomials.
 A detailed discussion of the WENO reconstruction philosophy is given in Shu (1999).

-First, we will discuss WENO23 which is secondorder accurate in the worst case and third-order accurate in the best case.
+First, we will discuss WENO23, which is secondorder accurate in the worst case and third-order accurate in the best case.
 The particular implementation used in this study is very similar to that of Kurganov and Levy (2000).
-The only difference is that here, the grid spacing is not uniform in the meridional direction on the (λ, μ) -grid (see Nair and Machenhauer 2002).
-Therefore, the polynomials themselves and the smoothness indicators must be rederived with this in mind, given in Appendix A. The parameter, p, in Kurganov and Levy (2000) on is set to p = 1/2 and is found to bound the total variation satisfactorily.
+The only difference is that here the grid spacing is not uniform in the meridional direction on the (λ, μ) grid (Nair and Machenhauer, 2002).
+Therefore, the polynomials themselves and the smoothness indicators must be re-derived with this in mind, as given in Appendix A. The parameter, p, in Kurganov and Levy (2000) is set to p = 1/2 and is found to bound the total variation satisfactorily.
 A lower value of p essentially allows more variation in the WENO23 reconstruction and converges more quickly to the optimal accuracy as data smoothness increases.

-The WENO35 method which is third-order accurate in the worst case and fifth-order accurate in the best case is derived using similar principles as the WENO23 method.
-Four polynomials are defined: one fourth-order polynomial defined across a five-cell stencil centred about the target reconstruction cell, one second-order polynomial defined on the left-most three cells, and one second-order polynomial defined on the centred three cells, and one second-order polynomial defined on the right-most three cells.
-Then, the smoothness of each polynomial is evaluated with a total variation estimate applied to all existing derivatives in the approximations.
-Next, the weights are formed based on the smoothness indicators with the smoothest functions weighted the most.
-Finally, the weights yield a convex combination of the three polynomials to yield a final reconstruction that is non-oscillatory near shocks yet fifth-order accurate in the presence of smooth data.
+The WENO35 method, which is third-order accurate in the worst case and fifth-order accurate in the best case, is derived using similar principles to the WENO23 method.
+Four polynomials are defined: one fourth-order polynomial defined across a five-cell stencil centred about the target reconstruction cell, one second-order polynomial defined on the leftmost three cells, one secondorder polynomial defined on the centred three cells, and one second-order polynomial defined on the rightmost three cells.
+Then the smoothness of each polynomial is evaluated with a total variation estimate applied to all existing derivatives in the approximations.
+Next, the weights are formed based on the smoothness indicators, with the smoothest functions weighted the most.
+Finally, the weights yield a convex combination of the four polynomials to yield a final reconstruction that is non-oscillatory near discontinuities yet fifth-order accurate in the presence of smooth data.
 This implementation is fully described in detail in the reconstruction section of Capdeville (2008).
 The only way the present implementation differs is in the calculation of the weights.
-After calculating the smoothness indicators, IS_i, Capdeville (2008) creates weights defined by: $w_i = (\varepsilon + IS_i)^{-2}$.
-We use a similar approach to Kurganov and Levy (2000) and define them as $w_i =$ $(\varepsilon + IS_i)^{-p}$ using p = 1/2.
+After calculating the smoothness indicators, IS_i , Capdeville (2008) creates weights defined by $w_j = (\epsilon + IS_j)^{-2}$.
+We use a similar approach to Kurganov and Levy (2000) and define them as $w_i = (\epsilon + IS_i)^{-p}$ using p = 1/2.

-It is worth noting that the accuracy of WENO23 and WENO35 is strongly dependent upon the value of p which controls how quickly the reconstruction converges to full-order accuracy as the smoothness indicators converge to equal values.
-The value of p = 1/2 is used here instead of the standard p = 2 because it seems to render much better accuracy while still controlling the violation of monotonicity to a sufficiently small magnitude (1-2% in the worst cases).
+It is worth noting that the accuracy of WENO23 and WENO35 is strongly dependent upon the value of p, which controls how quickly the reconstruction converges to full-order accuracy as the smoothness indicators converge to equal values.
+The value of p = 1/2 is used here instead of the standard p = 2 because it seems to render much better accuracy while still controlling the violation of monotonicity to a sufficiently small magnitude (1-2%) in the worst cases).